 To sum up, the Sicilian is only for the devoted students who are not afraid of putting in the additional effort to deal with the many deviations on the way to the main lines.

-The Pirc is definitely not to be recommended if we’re looking at it from a practical perspective.
+Experts definitely do not recommend The Pirc if we’re looking at it from a practical perspective.
 As explained in Part I, White simply has way too many good options against it.

-The Scandinavian (or The Centre Counter as it is also known) is a practical choice.
+The Scandinavian (or The Centre Counter as people also call it) is a practical choice.
 After 1 e4 d5 2 ed Black already has a choice of which line to play, 2…Qd5 or 2…Nf6.
 I’d be more inclined to recommend the former since after it White has only two possible plans – to play 3 Nc3 or to play 3 Nf3 and then strive to push both d4 and c4.

 This will guarantee a solid position without weaknesses.
 If you like such positions and you’re comfortable in them, then this is the best choice for you!